Indoor Air VOCs — terpene / fragrance

 d-Limonene is a monoterpene — the compound responsible for the smell of citrus peel.
 It is genuinely natural and genuinely pleasant, which is exactly why it is added to so many products marketed as fresh or clean.
 It is also emitted by polyurethane mattress materials as part of normal off-gassing.

 By itself, limonene is low-hazard.
 IARC places d-limonene in Group 3 — not classifiable as to carcinogenicity to humans.
-Peer-reviewed — IARC Group 3 Older risk discussions sometimes cite kidney tumors in male rats, but those proceed through the α2u-globulin pathway, a rat-specific mechanism that does not occur in humans.
+Regulatory — IARC Group 3 Older risk discussions sometimes cite kidney tumors in male rats, but those proceed through the α2u-globulin pathway, a rat-specific mechanism that does not occur in humans.
 So the direct-toxicity story is reassuring.
 The interesting part is what limonene does in indoor air.

 How it relates to the bedroom